PyRigi/PyRigi/doc/development/howto/database_interface.md

     ...
 ```

-## Rigidity-aware querying

-The `rigidity` and `global_rigidity` columns store the *maximum* dimension in which a
+(rigidity-column-encoding)=
+## Rigidity columns: encoding and queries

+The three rigidity columns store integer encodings of rigidity-theoretic properties, and
+the query layer exposes them through a small operator set so callers need not handle the
+encoding directly.
+All three accept only `=`, `IN`, `IS NULL`, and `IS NOT NULL`; any other
+operator raises `ValueError`.
+Every graph in the database is assumed to have at least two
+vertices.

+### Rigidity and global rigidity

+**Encoding.** The stored value is the {prf:ref}`maximum rigid dimension
+<def-max-rigid-dimension>` (respectively the {prf:ref}`maximum globally rigid dimension
+<def-max-globally-rigid-dimension>`), so a graph is $d$-rigid if and only if $d$ is at most
-graph is rigid, and complete graphs (rigid in every dimension) are stored with the
+the stored value.
+Complete graphs, rigid in every dimension, are stored as the sentinel
+$-1$; since $-1$ is not a valid dimension, the sentinel is unambiguous.

-sentinel `-1`.
-A graph is therefore d-rigid for every dimension up to its stored maximum.
+**Querying.** Because a graph is rigid in every dimension up to its stored maximum, `=`
-The three rigidity columns accept only `=`, `IN`, `IS NULL`, `IS NOT NULL` (any other
-operator raises `ValueError`).
-On these columns `=` means "is d-rigid": the query layer
+means "is d-rigid": the query layer rewrites `rigidity = d` to match every graph whose
-rewrites `rigidity = d` to match every graph whose stored value is at least `d`, plus
-every complete graph.
+stored value is at least `d`, plus every complete graph. `IN` is the disjunction of such
+tests.

 ```python
 # graphs that are 2-rigid (stored maximum >= 2), plus complete graphs